5 strange and scary facts about cold weather

 4) If you suddenly feel warm while out in extreme cold for to long, you’re in big trouble

 The condition known as frostbite is where the outer layers of the skin freeze, and when this happens the tissue dies and will be shed when thawing occurs.
 Freezing living tissue causes it to expand slightly, which in turn causes the cell walls to rupture.
-This is the reason that the tissue cannot be saved after being completely frozen because the tissue died the second the cells that make it up were destroyed.
+This is the reason that the tissue cannot be saved after being completely frozen because the tissue dies the second the cells that make it up are destroyed.

 (The effects of frostbite after thawing, you can clearly see which parts of the skin were either partially or completely frozen)